manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/migration.md

 Moving from Beta 3 to our stable v4.x release, there are no breaking changes, but there are some notable changes.

 ### Printing
 - Fixed broken print utilities.
-Previously, using a `.d-print-*` class would unexpectedly overrule any other `.d-*` class.
+Précédently, using a `.d-print-*` class would unexpectedly overrule any other `.d-*` class.
 Now, they match our other display utilities and only apply to that media (`@media print`).

 - Expanded available print display utilities to match other utilities.
 Beta 3 and older only had `block`, `inline-block`, `inline`, and `none`.
 Stable v4 added `flex`, `inline-flex`, `table`, `table-row`, and `table-cell`.